uaf-arctic-eco-modeling/dvm-dos-tem/docs/_sources/examples_and_tutorials/basic_model_run.rst.txt

 Using the one-off command style, run the script.
 For this case we just arbitrarily select a dataset from your input catalog.
 Don't worry if you have a different dataset from the example shown here.
+If you don't have any input datasets in your input-catalog, then use the demo-data that is included with the repository.

 .. code:: bash